microsoft/PSRule/docs/scenarios/azure-tags/azure-tags.md

 Our business rules for Azure resource tagging can be defined with the following dot points:

-- Tag names should be easy to read and understand
+- Tag names should be easy to read and understand.
-- Tag names will use lower-camel/ pascal casing
+- Tag names will use lower-camel/ pascal casing.
 - The following mandatory tags will be used:
   - environment: An operational environment for systems and services.
 Valid environments are _production_, _testing_ and _development_.
-  - costCentre: A allocation account with financial systems used for charging costs to a business unit.
-A cost centre is a number with 5 digits, and can't start with a 0.
+  - costCentre: A allocation account within financial systems used for charging costs to a business unit.
+A cost centre is a number with 5 digits and can't start with a 0.
   - businessUnit: The name of the organizational unit or team that owns the application/ solution.

 To start we are going to define an `environmentTag` rule, which will ensure that the _environment_ tag exists and that the value only uses allowed values.